roosterMAP/notes/blackhole.md

 A quick look at our new metric in matrix form makes it clear that it is regular at the horizon.
 Unlike the Boyer-Lindquist metric, $\Delta$ never appears in the denominator of any term and $\rho^2$ is well behaved.

-Lets evaluate what it would take to naivley derive our second order geodesic equations from the Christoffel-symbols like we did for the Morris-Thorne wormhole:
+Lets evaluate what it would take to naively derive our second order geodesic equations from the Christoffel-symbols like we did for the Morris-Thorne wormhole:

 In four dimensions, our Christoffel-symbol $\Gamma_{\alpha\beta}^\mu$ has 4x4x4=64 raw components.
 Since the lower indices are symmetric, only 40 are independent.
 For this metric, many are nonzero, and expanding the lower-index symmetry gives dozens of terms in the geodesic equations.